Top Microsoft 365 Security Concerns & How To Overcome Them

 The Microsoft Secure Score

-Microsoft Secure Score is a measurement of an organization's security posture, with a higher number indicating more recommended actions taken, and provides a list of recommended actions that you can take to improve the security of your organization.
-Recently, it has been updated to support security defaults in Azure Active Directory, which makes it easier to help protect your organization with pre-configured security settings for common attacks.
-If you turn on security defaults, you'll be awarded full points for the recommended actions.
+Microsoft Secure Score is a measurement of an organization's security posture, with a higher number indicating more recommended actions taken, and provides a list of recommended steps that you can take to improve the security of your organization.
+It has recently been updated to support security defaults in Azure Active Directory, making it easier to help protect your organization with pre-configured security settings for common attacks.

 Enable Multi-Factor Authentication

-Multi-Factor Authentication (MFA) adds an extra layer of security to your organization by requiring users to provide additional authentication factors beyond their password to access their accounts.
+Multi-factor authentication (MFA) adds an extra layer of security to your organization by requiring users to provide additional authentication factors beyond their passwords to access their accounts.
 Enabling MFA for all users and login methods with Azure AD Security Defaults is recommended.
-This option enables you to easily and quickly enforce MFA for all users in your environment with a stringent policy to challenge administrative accounts and administrative logon mechanisms.
+This option allows you to easily and quickly enforce MFA for all users in your environment with a stringent policy to challenge administrative accounts and administrative logon mechanisms.

 Discover and Classify Critical Assets